Evan Battey

-Evan Earl Battey (born September 27, 1998) is an American professional basketball player for Rilski Sportist of the National Basketball League (NBL).
+Evan Earl Battey (born September 27, 1998) is an American former professional basketball player and current assistant basketball coach at the University of Colorado.
 He played college basketball for the Colorado Buffaloes.
 He was named second-team All-Pac-12 as a senior in 2022.

 High school career

 Battey started playing high school basketball at the Los Angeles Center for Enriched Studies in Los Angeles.
 He averaged 11 points and 11 rebounds per game as a freshman.
 As a sophomore, Battey averaged 20 points and 14 rebounds per game, leading his team to its second straight CIF Los Angeles City Section Division IV title.
 For his junior season, he transferred to Villa Park High School in Villa Park, California.
 In his fifth game of the season, Battey scored 44 points, two shy of the school record.
 As a junior, he averaged 24 points and 12 rebounds per game.
 Battey was ruled ineligible for his senior season, as he had repeated ninth grade and exhausted all eight semesters of athletic eligibility.
 While sidelined, he served as a coach for Villa Park's big men and junior varsity team.
 He committed to playing college basketball for Colorado over offers from Arizona State, Miami (Florida) and Purdue, among others.